 In the following example, we take the same notes (or to be precise, pitch classes) and give them proximity by placing them in the same octave while reducing the time interval between them.
 This, together with the use of similar note values without rests, also lends continuity.
 In addition, we make them alike in terms of timbre and dynamic, giving them similarity.
 Thus, we achieve closure and the perception of an instantly recognisable melody:

-So long as there is, in a young student’s attempts at music making, such a lack of similarity, proximity, continuity and closure (and there isn’t likely to be, given the procedure he/she has to go to just to play a single note – as described above) there will be no perception of the resulting succession of sounds as melody, hence the pupils’ failure to recognise anything ‘musical’ in their efforts.
+So long as there is, in a young student’s attempts at music-making, such a lack of similarity, proximity, continuity and closure (and there isn’t likely to be, given the procedure he/she has to go to just to play a single note – as described above) there will be no perception of the resulting succession of sounds as melody, hence the pupils’ failure to recognise anything ‘musical’ in their efforts.
 Demotivating.

 It is worth noting, in this regard, that this is one of the principal reasons why certain styles of ‘modern’ music particularly the ‘serialism’ of composers like Boulez, Stockhausen et al in the 1950s, fails to make any kind of sense to so many people.
 As we have seen, it is also crucial to the full understanding of how the disjointed playing so often brought about by putting music reading before fluency is so unsatisfying and frustrating for pupils.

 A final but significant point to consider is to do with the stages of cognitive development.
 Up to the age of around seven years, but often later, children’s thinking demonstrates the inability to focus on more than one dimension of an object or one aspect of a situation at a time.
 Jean Piaget[iii] referred to this phenomenon as ‘centring’.
-In relation music reading, it means that many children will fail to recognise the similarities between symbols and become confused because they are focusing on an insignificant detail which older children or adults might readily accommodate.
+In relation to music reading, it means that many children will fail to recognise the similarities between symbols and become confused because they are focusing on an insignificant detail that older children or adults might readily accommodate.
 There are, in my own experience, several examples of this, but one, in particular, stands out.
 A seven-year-old flautist was confounded by a passage similar to the following;

 This pupil was unable to recognise the pitch of the first note in the third bar even though he had played it quite successfully twice in the preceding bars.
 His teacher was at a loss to understand why he should be so insistent that this note was not ‘B’ just like the previous two.
 The increasingly desperate teacher continued to invoke the lines of the treble clef with “Every… Green… Bus” etc, etc.!
 The pupil remained adamant that this could not possibly be the same note and it became alarmingly clear that this situation was not about to be resolved easily.
 The situation became progressively more fraught until finally, the boy cried out in complete exasperation; “It can’t be the same as the others because the stick goes down instead of up!”

-In this case, the publishing convention that the stems of notes on the middle line go up when preceded and followed by a lower note, had caused confusion, because the pupil was focusing or ‘centring’ on stem direction: because this aspect of the symbol was different to those used to represent previous instances of the note ‘B’, he assumed that it stood for a different note.
+In this case, the publishing convention that the stems of notes on the middle line go up when preceded and followed by a lower note had caused confusion, because the pupil was focusing or ‘centring’ on stem direction: because this aspect of the symbol was different to those used to represent previous instances of the note ‘B’, he assumed that it stood for a different note.

 So here was a clear indication that insistence on reading musical notation before any degree of fluency had been achieved could easily become a recipe for frustration.
 Such frustration is often pronounced, as we have seen, especially in the case of younger children, can produce strong emotional reactions, which might range from crying with anger or feelings of inadequacy, to simply ‘switching off’.